myuzhang/TestReport.Net/README.md

 This project is to generate the report of SpecFlow test run and send the report via email.
 The report can show the total pass ratio, feature-based pass ratio and each test scenario context.
 If it is a portal UI testing and the test case fails, a screenshot will be captured in the test scenario context for that failed test step.

 ### How to setup test report by using TestReport.SpecFlow
-1. Add the package to your SepcFlow project by NuGet @
+1. Add the package to your SepcFlow project by NuGet @https://www.nuget.org/packages/TestReport.SpecFlow
-2. Add the following configuration to the App.config file:
+2. As the NuGet package is installed, the following configuration will be added to the App.config of the specflow project and you can update the value accroding to your requirements:

 ```
   <specFlow>